I hope these 10 quick ‘n easy vegan gluten free breakfast ideas will help you to discover how to start the day in more delicious & nutritious ways.

 Although chia seed pudding is usually, well ummm a pudding :), it’s actually really delicious to eat for breakfast with a nice load of mango.

-The simple way to make it is to soak the chia seeds overnight and then mix them with the mango in the morning.
-Squeeze on some lime juice and chop in some Medjool dates for a touch of sweetness.
+The simple way to make it is to soak the chia seeds in plant milk and Medjool date overnight and then mix them with the mango in the morning.
+Squeeze on some lime juice for a yummy tang.

-You can read the whole recipe for chia seed pudding and add it to your protein rich, delicious breakfast options.
+You can read the mango recipe for chia seed pudding and why not add it to your protein rich, delicious breakfast options?

 #9 Leftovers for a Vegan Gluten Free Breakfast